-The Co-Production Forum is the 2019 edition of our annual seminar.
-We will bring together 100 people to share innovative practice and policy on involving people who use services in all aspects of social services.
+The Co-Production Forum on 14-15 November is the 2019 edition of our annual seminar.
+We will bring together over 100 people to share innovative practice and policy on involving people who use services in all aspects of social services.

-- To gain insights into barriers and opportunities for people which can inform policy and practice changes
+- Gain insights into barriers and opportunities for people which can inform policy and practice changes

-- To improve services by making them more attuned to people’s needs and expectations
+- Improve services by making them more attuned to people’s needs and expectations